Abisoyesam/Deep-Learning-With-TensorFlow/04 - Convolutional Neural Network/README.md

 1. **Conv2D:** It stands for convolutional 2D for 2-dimensional data with height and width such as images.
 It extracts/learns the most important features from the images.
 2. **MaxPool2D:** It reduces the dimensionality of the learned image features.
 The important features learned from Conv is further learned to extract the most important ones.

+> There are almost unlimited ways you could stack together a convolutional neural network.

 |Hyperparameter/Layer type|What does it do?|Typical Layer|
 |:------------:|:--------------------:|:----------:|
 |Input image(s)|Target images you'd like to discover patterns in|Whatever you can take a picture (or video) of|